 HeatingSave’s products are accredited and authorised by the UK Government on its Energy Savings Technology List.
 They are also approved by the Energy Saving Trust and The Carbon Trust and are eligible for a number of energy efficiency/environmental impact tax relief schemes, as well as the Enhanced Capital Allowance (ECA) tax scheme for businesses.

-The system was installed and commissioned in the second half of 2014, and Steve praised the HeatingSave engineers on their work “The HeatingSave engineers were very good.
+HeatingSave's Building Management System was installed and commissioned, which then Steve praised the HeatingSave engineers on their work “The HeatingSave engineers were very good.
 They have put the system together very well.
 Even when after a few weeks, when our old boiler stopped working and we had to replace it altogether, the engineers were called in and swiftly reconnected the control board to the new boiler.”

 Steve believes that the system is “very easy to control” and that HeatingSave is currently being used at its full potential.
 “It’s has been running very well after being set up and tweaked to match our requirements and the specifics of our central heating system.
 We are very happy with it!” he added.

 Has the HeatingSave Building Management System (BMS) helped the Rugby Golf Club save money on their gas and electricity bills?
 Says Steve “Yes, it certainly has.
 We have managed to save 36%, on average, on our yearly energy bills compared to what we were paying 4 years ago, before the system was installed.
 Some of that is due to us negotiating better prices with the energy suppliers, but the bulk of the savings are achieved by the HeatingSave BMS.”